Comparison of Portuguese and Spanish: Alphabet

+The silent letter h is used in Spanish word-initially and word-medially (hombre, prohibir), but in Portuguese it is used only word-initially (homem but proibir).
+Word-final h is used in both languages in interjections (ah, oh); in Spanish it is used also in the loanword sah (which corresponds to Portuguese xá).

 Question and exclamation marks

 Only in Spanish do interrogatives and exclamations use the question mark or exclamation point respectively at the beginning of a sentence.
 The same punctuation marks are used, but these are inverted.
 This prepares the reader in advance for either a question or exclamation type of sentence.